mattermost/docs/source/upgrade/extended-support-release.rst

 Please review the :doc:`Desktop App changelog </deploy/desktop-app-changelog>` and the :doc:`Mobile App changelog </deploy/mobile-app-changelog>` notes for any self-hosted version requirements for features and functionalities, as well as notes on security fixes.

-See more details in our :ref:`release lifecycle documentation <upgrade/release-lifecycle:desktop and mobile app server compatibility>`.
+See more details in our :ref:`release lifecycle documentation <upgrade/release-lifecycle:desktop and mobile app compatibility>`.

-If we upgrade to the latest ESR with a legacy `E10 or E20 license key <https://docs.mattermost.com/about/editions-and-offerings.html#other-mattermost-plans>`_, will we have compatibility issues?
+If we upgrade to the latest ESR with a legacy :ref:`E10 or E20 license key <about/editions-and-offerings:other mattermost plans>`_, will we have compatibility issues?
 --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

 No. Your license key is decoupled from the Mattermost server version.
 You can freely upgrade to any ESR regardless of your license key or plan.